 Skip to main content

-The University's new landmark Town House building which opened in early 2020, provides performance, learning, exhibition and community spaces.
+The University's landmark Town House opened in early 2020 and won the prestigious 2021 Royal Institute of British Architects (RIBA) Stirling prize.
+It provides performance, learning, exhibition and community spaces.
 It also houses the library which is open 24 hours a day during term time.

 Penrhyn Road is central to Kingston town centre and easily accessible by public transport.